wdiazcarballo/ACM_School_Barcelona/A deep dive into sustainable generative AI and HPC systems.md

 sbatch stream_test.sh
 ```
 **Tips**:
-- Wait for each job to complete before modifying for next test
+- Each job should complete before modifying for the next test
-- Rename output files to preserve results: `mv logs/stream.out logs/stream_Xcore.out`
+- Output files should be renamed to preserve results: `mv logs/stream.out logs/stream_Xcore.out`

 **Step 5 - Collect all results**:
 ```bash